rarebreed/rarebreed.github.io/_posts/2016-12-11-pure-vs-impure.md

 For example (+3) returns a value, depending on the parameter it is given.
 The functor (Just "foo") may return a new Just or Nothing, depending on the value.
 In other words, the context is 2 things:

-- The 2nd argument supplied to fmap will determine what kind of functor is returned
+- The 2nd argument supplied to map will determine what kind of functor is returned
 - The context **is** the type (in the above example, a function type, and a Maybe type)

 Recall the defintion of the map function: